 Supervised learning, in the context of artificial intelligence (AI) and machine learning, is a type of system in which both input and desired output data are provided.
 Input and output data are labelled for classification to provide a learning basis for future data processing.
 The term supervised learning comes from the idea that an algorithm is learning from a training dataset, which can be thought of as the teacher.

 Supervised machine learning systems provide the learning algorithms with known quantities to support future judgments.
 Chatbots, self-driving cars, facial recognition programs, expert systems and robots are among the systems that may use either supervised or unsupervised learning.
 Supervised learning systems are mostly associated with retrieval-based AI but they may also be capable of using a generative learning model.

 Training data for supervised learning includes a set of examples with paired input subjects and desired output (which is also referred to as the supervisory signal).
-In supervised learning for image processing, for example, an AI system might be provided with labelled pictures of vehicles in categories such as cars and trucks.
-After a sufficient amount of observation, the system should be able to distinguish between and categorize unlabeled images, at which time training can be said to be complete.
+For example, in an application of supervised learning for image processing, an AI system might be provided with labeled pictures of vehicles in categories such as cars or trucks.
+After a sufficient amount of observation, the system should be able to distinguish between and categorize unlabeled images, at which time the training is complete.